Booklet : Choice of subjects for years 6 and 7 (2021-2023)

 By combining beforehand in the same time slot Economics and Latin, L4 and ONL, allowing only one advanced course and only one lab course we reduce the weekly number of periods to around 90.
 However, we only have 40 periods per week.

 When we plan the timetable several subjects take place within a section: L1, Mathematics, Philosophy 2 periods, and Biology 2 periods.
 Every pupil takes L2 and a big majority of pupils must take History 2 periods and Geography 2 periods so nothing else can be timetabled in parallel.
 Taking these subjects away and 3 periods for the Advanced courses, we are left with 16 periods per week where we have to place 11 options of 4 periods.
-That is, we have 4 slots of 4 periods where 11 options must take place.
 It is obvious that clashes are inevitable.
-Furthermore, we have to place the complementary courses too in these 4 slots, increasing the number of clashes
+Furthermore, we have to place the complementary courses too in these 4 slots, increasing the likelihood of clashes

 Why do we have different clashes in different sections?